ChefSteveP/neural-texture-compression/README_new.md

 ## Overview

-AutoMat is a research project focused on developing compressed neural representations of physically-based materials for real-time graphics applications.
-Our goal is to significantly reduce memory storage requirements while maintaining high visual fidelity for applications like video games and real-time rendering.
+Real-time photorealistic graphics applications, especially video games, face challenges in managing the storage of high resolution physically based (PBR) materials.
+These materials are represented as dense texture files.
+In this project we are aiming to reduce the memory storage requirement for these applications through neural texture compression and real time decoding.

 ## Usage Instructions

 1. To train the model from scratch, run `python train.py` from the root directory of the project.